Coronavirus update: 6 new cases confirmed New Jersey; state total jumps to 29

 "Today, based on guidance we have received from the Commissioner of Health, we are recommending the cancellation of all public gatherings throughout New Jersey of more than 250 individuals, including concerts, sporting events, and parades," said Murphy.

-On Wednesday, Persichilli announced there were 4 presumptive positive cases in Bergen County, 2 in Middlesex County and 2 in Monmouth County.
-They range in age from 17 to 66 years old.

-Persichilli went on to define community spread as "person-to-person transmission without exposure to a confirmed case, or a nexus to an area where community spread is identified."
+On Wednesday, Persichilli said some contact tracing was underway and that some cases could be a result of community spread.
+Persichilli defines community spread as "person-to-person transmission without exposure to a confirmed case, or a nexus to an area where community spread is identified."

 The health commissioner suggested that COVID-19 may be spreading among the community in New Jersey.